Leather 101: Leather Grains, Textures and Finishes; What is the difference?

 To start, we have several different grains and textures that we sell here at The Leather Guy.

 Smooth: completely smooth, with no texture at all.
 Most commonly found in Oil Tan, Veg Tan, or Patent Leather.

-Flat Grain Leather has a visible grain but feels smooth to the touch.
+Flat Grain: has a visible grain but feels smooth to the touch.
 A number of our collection leathers feature this grain.

-Pebble Grain Leather is a very bold, typically tight grain.
+Pebble Grain Leather: has a very bold, typically tight grain.
 It resembles a pebbled beach, hence the name.
 It comes in three sizes from small to large pebbled.
 This grain also has a distinct feel to it.

-Embossed Leather is any leather that has had a texture applied to it using heat and pressure.
-It can be used to create man-made patterns such as basket weaves or the iconic Saffiano crosshatch, but can also be used to make cowhides look like more exotic leather like Crocodile or Ostrich.
+Embossed: any hide that has had a texture applied to it using heat and pressure.
+It can be used to create man-made patterns such as basket weaves or the iconic Saffiano crosshatch, but can also be used to make cowhides look like more exotic pieces like Crocodile or Ostrich.

-Suede Leather, on the other hand, is the underside of the hide, with the top grain split away.
+Suede: is the underside of the hide, with the top grain leather split away.
 It creates a very soft and fuzzy nape on both sides of the leather.